 When you archive a job, members of the hiring team can still view that job.

 Hover over an archived job to view options.
 Unarchiving the job will return it to your list of active jobs.
 You can republish the job if necessary but this won't update the date on which the job was originally published.

-Cloning the job will create a copy of the job.
+Cloning the job will create a new copy of the job.
 You'll be able to post the job with a fresh posting date.
 Candidates in the original job will not carry over to the cloned job; you can move them to proceed with the hiring process without any loss in progress.